streaming-university/moqtail/libs/moqtail-ts/README.md

 ## Subscriber

-As a subscriber, the MoqTail client enables you to discover, request, and consume content from publishers.
+As a subscriber, the MOQtail client enables you to discover, request, and consume content from publishers.
 The library provides two main mechanisms for content retrieval: `subscribe()` for live streaming content and `fetch()` for on-demand content access.

 ### Live Content Subscription